 - M731 - MBA International

 Before a student can enrol in the Business Practicum, it is necessary to apply and be selected for the program.
 Students meeting the relevant selection criteria will be selected for an initial interview and discussion with the Unit Chair before permission to enrol in the unit will be granted.
-Unlike other postgraduate units, students cannot enrol directly into MPI701 until a completed application form (PDF, 616.2 KB) is submitted to the Postgraduate Student Administration office and approved.
+Unlike other postgraduate units, students cannot enrol directly into MPI701 until a completed application form (PDF, 521.8 KB) is submitted to the WIL team firstname.lastname@example.org for approval.

-If the application is approved, the Unit Chair will endeavour to match the student's skills and motivations with a client organisation.
+If the application is approved, the Unit Chair will endeavour to match the student's skills and motivations with a host organisation.
+Alternatively students are able to propose a project in consultation with their current employer.
 Students should be aware, however, that this may not be possible in every case, and should always have an alternative plan to enrol in other units if a Business Practicum placement cannot be arranged.
-As a two credit unit, students will be expected to spend at least two full days per week over the course of the trimester working within the client organisation on the project (192 contact hours).
+As a two credit unit, students will be expected to spend at least two full days per week over the course of the trimester working within the host organisation on the project (minimum of 200 hours and maximum of 240 hours).
 Many students spend considerably more time than this to ensure a high-calibre result.

 Think about Business Practicum early.
 Ideally students should have an initial conversation with the Unit Chair one full Trimester before you intend to start.
 This is because the placement process can be complex and lengthy.

-Generally, the Unit Chair will be responsible for finding a client organisation for the successful applicant.
-However, a student may wish to suggest their own client organisation, if an opportunity presents itself.
+Generally, the Unit Chair will be responsible for finding a host organisation for the successful applicant.
+However, a student may wish to suggest their current employer, if an opportunity presents itself.
 In such cases the Unit Chair will assess the organisation and the suitability of the proposed practicum activities.
-Students cannot undertake a Business Practicum in their normal place of work, nor can they receive payment for their work from the client organisation over the course of the unit.

 |Australian Retailers Association||Develop a flexible and professional Recognition of Prior Learning (RPL) process for the Diploma of Retail Management.|